ppetrovtv/pine_script_docs/source/essential/Indicator_repainting.rst

 If we add a script on a chart, wait until it calculates on a number of real-time bars and then reload the page, we will sometimes see a script's plots change slightly.
-This behavior is one of a few different types of behaviors commonly referred to as *Indicator repainting*, and it is the type of repainting we are concerned with here, and which we will refer to when using *repainting*.
+This behavior is one of a few different types of behaviors commonly referred to as *Indicator repainting*.
+It is the type of repainting we are concerned with here, and which we will refer to when using *repainting*.

 Other types of behavior sometimes referred to as *repainting* include plotting with a